skywind3000/gutentags_plus/README.md

 # Credits

-You may be interested the [vim-preview](https://github.com/skywind3000/vim-preview) plugin, it can preview results from quickfix window when you press `p`.
+You may be interested in the [vim-preview](https://github.com/skywind3000/vim-preview) plugin, it can preview results from quickfix window when you press `p`.